aryanyenni/aryanyenni/README.md

 I love all things rocketry and space.

-## Projects
+## Projects 🏗️
 - [Data-Driven Aerodynamics](https://github.com/aryanyenni/data-driven-aerodynamics)
-  - Virtual Star-CCM+ wind tunnel use to train CFD ML algorithms.
+  - Virtual Star-CCM+ wind tunnel used to train CFD ML algorithms.

 <!--
 **aryanyenni/aryanyenni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.